Water Rights: Statement of Water Diversion and Use Program

 After you file an initial Statement, there are two requirements you need to be aware of:

-Supplemental Statements: A Supplemental Statement must be filed by the owner or agent of record at three-year intervals following the filing of an Initial Statement of Diversion and Use.
-The Division will notify Statement holders when the triennial report is due and the Supplemental Statement must then be completed online through the eWRIMS Online Reporting prior to July 1 of that year (i.e. for water diverted during 2009, 2010, and 2011, the Supplemental Statement is due by July 1, 2012).
+Supplemental Statements: A Supplemental Statement must be filed every year following the filing of an Initial Statement of Diversion and Use.
+The Division will NOT notify Statement holders when the annual report is due and we encourage anyone who would like to be notified of Online Reporting updates and news to subscribe to our Lyris list (Email Subscription) and selecting the "Water Rights Reporting Notification" under the "Water Rights" listing.
+The Division encourages you to keep your user ID and reporting identifier in a safe place for your annual reporting as you will not be supplied this information as in years past.
+Supplemental Statements or your annual reports must then be completed online through the eWRIMS Online Reporting prior to July 1 of that year (i.e. for water diverted during 2016, the Supplemental Statement is due by July 1, 2017).
 If the location of the existing point of diversion as identified on the Supplemental Statement has changed, the new location must be identified.
 If a new point of diversion has been added, resulting in more than one point of diversion, a separate Statement must be filed with the Division for the additional point of diversion.

-Change of Diverter, Diverter Address or Responsible Party: Changes in the name and address of the person diverting water or a change in the Responsible Party should be made on the Supplemental Statement for Change form located at: Supplemental Statement for Change form so that the Division’s database can be updated.
-The Division uses the Diverter information contained in the database to notify you of applications to appropriate water that may affect your supply, and also to notify you that it is time to file your triennial Supplemental Statement of Diversion and Use.
+Change of Diverter, Diverter Address or Responsible Party: Changes in the name and address of the person diverting water or a change in the Responsible Party should be made on the Supplemental Statement for Change form located at: Supplemental Statement for Change form so that the Division's database can be updated.
+The Division uses the Diverter information contained in the database to notify you of applications to appropriate water that may affect your supply, and also to notify you of any necessary news or information that might affect you as it relates to Statements of Water Diversion and Use.
 Failure to receive notification that a Supplemental Statement of Diversion and Use is due does not relieve you of the responsibility to report water diversion and use.
 It is your responsibility to notify the Division of Diverter/Address changes, of if for any reason a filing notification was not received.
 Penalties may be assessed if water is diverted but not reported.

 In addition to showing intent to comply with the law, having a Statement on file with the State Water Board is beneficial for several reasons.